ristep/webmenu_api/README.md

-# StartUp for Dockerized Django with PostgreSQL, Gunicorn, and Nginx
+# API for my future application for restaurant and grocery online store, eventually

 ### Inherited from this [repository](https://github.com/ristep/StartUpDjangoOnDockerNginxPostgreSQL).